RozForCode/RozForCode/README.md

 <img align="right"  width="400" height="400" src="https://github.com/user-attachments/assets/0b5c0a77-b9e4-47a0-98fa-56a75a76bc49" frameBorder="0" >

-- 🔭 I’m currently working on working on honing my skills in C++, Java, Python, and JavaScript, with a keen interest in [systems programming and software development.](https://github.com/RozForCode/myOS)
+- 🔭 I’m currently working on working on honing my skills in C++, Java, Python, ABAP, and JavaScript, with a keen interest in [systems programming and software development.](https://github.com/RozForCode/myOS)

 - 🌱 I’m currently doing **Full Stack Projects** to expand web development skills and exploring **Game Development** with a goal to publish a game on the Google Play Store.